USAG Rheinland-Pfalz Soldiers complete ACFT, prioritize readiness

-Sgt.
-Shane Douglass, Headquarters and Headquarters Company (HHC), U.S. Army Garrison Rheinland-Pfalz, takes part in the Army Combat Fitness Test (ACFT) on Rhine Ordnance Barracks in Kaiserslautern, Germany, Aug.
-22.
+Spc.
+Jayden Brown, Headquarters and Headquarters Company, U.S. Army Garrison Rheinland-Pfalz, takes part in the Army Combat Fitness Test (ACFT) on Rhine Ordnance Barracks in Kaiserslautern, Germany, Aug.
+22

 The ACFT serves as the assessment for the physical domain of the Army's Holistic Health and Fitness System.
 This general physical fitness test utilizes an age and gender performance-normed scoring scale to evaluate a Soldier’s physical fitness.